 Fit to Child

-Here’s Evan and Ilana trying the Incognito.
-Evan will be 9 in six weeks and is 49 inches and 60 lbs.
-Ilana will be 7 in a few weeks and is 47.5 inches and 62 lbs.
-Both meet the requirements to use this seat, but because of their size, they are still comfortable using a high backed booster as their main seat.
+Here’s Evan and Ilana trying the Incognito, but not at the same time!
+Evan will be 9 in six weeks.
+He’s 49 inches tall and weighs 60 pounds.
+Ilana will be 7 in a few weeks and is 47.5 inches tall and weighs 62 pounds.
+Both meet the height and weight requirements to use this seat, but because of their size, they are still comfortable using a high backed booster as their main seat.

-While a little too big for the standard back pack, the Incognito is easy to carry, easy for a child to use on her own, and fits in many different cars.
+While the Incognito is just a bit too large to fit into a standard backpack, the Incognito is lightweight, easy for a child to use on her own, and fits in many different cars.
 The strap that runs under the seat makes it easy to carry anywhere if needed.
-We have used our Incognito on many a play date, and we would highly recommend it for older children to carry on airplanes for use in cars at their destinations.
+We have used our Incognito on many a playdate, and we would highly recommend it for older children to carry on airplanes for use in cars at their destinations.